 Raise kids who are responsible and eager to help their parents with this advice.

 I’m excited to share an excerpt from Heather Turgeon’s and Julie Wright’s new book Now Say This: The Right Words to Solve Every Parenting Dilemma.
 The purpose of this book is to help parents solve the dilemma: “How can I be empathic and effective at once?” and “What do I actually say?” when faced with parenting challenges.
 Parents have the best intentions to be patient and loving, but in the heat of the moment, they too often find themselves feeling helpless, desperate, and so frustrated that they resort to yelling, threatening, bribing, or caving.
-This book hopes to arm parents with the right tools and words to handle tricky parenting challenges.
+This book hopes to arm parents with the right tools and words to handle tricky parenting situations.

 The following excerpts are from the section “Chores and Responsibilities”

 A client told us about having dinner at a friend’s home.
 They had a family with kids visiting from Denmark.
 After dinner, the Danish kids jumped up and started clearing the table, putting things away, and even loading the dishwasher.
 As if it was the most normal thing in the world.
 Of course, our client was dumbfounded and impressed.
 “Why didn’t I teach my kids to do this?
 I forgot an entire part of parenting!”

 Kids like to be needed.
 It’s a good feeling to be seen as a capable, contributing member from an early age.
 Having kids help out often falls by the wayside because it’s easier and much faster to pick up their clothes, prepare the dinner, and clean up the house on our own than to teach and monitor them.
-For many families, attempts at instilling chores or daily tasks back re and end up in power struggles and frustration.
+For many families, attempts at instilling chores or daily tasks backfire and end up in power struggles and frustration.

 You can turn chores and tasks into opportunities to feel good about contributing.
 Discuss this at family and couples meetings so you can come up with a thoughtful plan rather than having those nagging, helpless feelings that your kids should help out more.